sm823zw/Computational-Linear-Algebra-algorithms/README.md

 # Computational-Linear-Algebra-algorithms
-This repo consists of various Computational Linear Algebra algorithms.
+This repo consists of various Computational Linear Algebra algorithms written in MATLAB.

 It contains code for the following algorithms -
 1. QR Decomposition - Gram Schmidt method.